A parity-based constitutional model grounded in consent, non-domination, and shared governance.

 Closing Statement

-By recognising Northern Ireland as a distinct jurisdiction within a federal constitutional order, this pillar establishes the legal foundation of the transition.
-It secures constitutional legitimacy, international recognition, and democratic stability, allowing sovereignty to evolve through consent rather than contest.
-Existing legal identities are preserved and institutional continuity is maintained within a shared constitutional structure.
+By recognising Northern Ireland as a distinct jurisdiction within a shared constitutional order, this pillar provides the legal foundation of transition.
+Constitutional change proceeds through recognised authority and legal continuity rather than ambiguity or contest.

 Pillar 5.
 Human Rights and Constitutional Safeguards